Michael Jordan puts rumors of gambling suspension to rest during 'The Last Dance'

 “I didn’t retire because the league kicked me out or they suspended me for a year and a half.
 That is not true.
 There’s no truth to that,” Jordan said.
 “I needed a break.
 My father just passed.
 And I retired.
 And I retired with the notion that I wasn’t going to come back.”

-The late former NBA Commissioner David Stern and the league’s communications adviser Brian McIntyre also denied suspending Jordan over gambling.
+The late NBA Commissioner David Stern and the league’s communications adviser Brian McIntyre appeared in interviews also denying that Jordan was suspended over gambling.

 CHICAGO BULLS HAD EXTRA SECURITY MEASURES DURING 1997-98 SEASON, EX-PLAYER SAYS